q-downgrade/informal-settlement-identification/README.md

 For the purpose of this study, we decided to do a complete case analysis keeping only complete real estate data.

+### Data Dictionary

+For the variables we created, we have contstructed a [data dictionary](https://git.generalassemb.ly/delta/delta/blob/master/data_dictionary/data_dictionary.md).

+---

 ## Requirements

 We leveraged a standard set of Data Science python libraries as well as Esri's `arcpy` Python package from ArcGIS install (Windows) and `cartopy` and `ipyleaflet` for mapping and visualization.